yhagio/tutorialedge.net/content/typescript/angular/angular-websockets-tutorial.md

 The best way to implement websockets in our angular applications would be to encapsulate our websockets and events in a service and then call that service in whatever components we wish to interact with a websocket.

-<div class="note">If you are unfamiliar with services then please feel free to check out my tutorial on <a href="https://tutorialedge.net/angular-2-services-tutorial">Angular Services</a></div>
+> If you are unfamiliar with services then please feel free to check out my tutorial on [Angular Services](/typescript/angular/angular-services-tutorial/)

 ## Creating our Application